original-picture/JUCE/README-fork.md

   * fixed by checking for this situation in `NSViewComponentPeer::resignKeyWindow()` and calling `setAlwaysOnTopWithoutSettingFlag (true)` if it occurs
 - [ ] on linux, the active window isn't maintained when alt+tabbing off and back on to a window hierarchy.
   when tabbing back on, the active window is always the root window, regardless of which window was active before tabbing off
+- [ ] on macOS, minimizing a window that has children will make the children disappear during the minimization animation.
+      Doesn't affect behavior, but looks ugly